 Education is a lifelong journey.
 Yet, when it comes to “sex talk” with children, there is a cultural representation that there’s “one, big conversation.”

-Try to remember that this masturbation conversation with your kids is an on-going process, not a one-time event.
-The “birds and the bees” convo of the past is, well, old-school thinking.
+Try to remember that this masturbation conversation (and sex talks in general) is an on-going process, not a one-time event.
+You’ll likely need to revisit the conversation as they mature.

 Masturbation involves a variety of sensations and types of touch.
 Don’t ignore the idea that masturbation is a form of self-exploration.
 To this end, try to use correct anatomical terms for genitals and other body parts.
 This not only sets up your kids for the best type of sex education, but it also helps remove stigma and shame from the conversation.